GhoulieDev/rock-paper-scissors/README.md

-This is a text/console based rock paper scissors game to begin practicing JS.
+This is a text/browser console based rock paper scissors game to begin practicing JS.

 Topics Practiced:
+- Generating a random number
+- Conditionals
+- Functions
+- For loop